Requesting an Upgrade Package

 Note: Special attention should be given to the items highlighted in yellow as they will require additional planning/steps for your organization pre and/or post-upgrade if the view/tool is being used in your installation.

 Instructions for Upgrade

 Below are the instructions for your upgrade in both test and production environments.
-Recommendations for testing are also included for your test environment.
+Recommendations for testing are also included at the bottom of this article for your test environment.

 If the release you have received requires that you update the database, this will be noted in the upgrade ticket.
 This does not happen frequently.

 If you have been informed that the upgrade includes a database version update, before getting started, take a backup of the database.
 (See How to Back Up the Database)

 If the upgrade does not include an update to the version of the database, you do not need to take a backup of the database.

 Prior to getting started with the upgrade, you will want to stop all servers, e.g., mirror server, slave server, main server, etc. (see Stopping and Starting a SystemWeaver Server) and clients.
 In other words, there should be no active sessions via swExplorer, swAdmin2, swArchitect clients nor the API.
 Once all servers are stopped and you have verified that there are no active sessions, proceed with the below steps.

 Be sure to make a backup copy of your current SystemWeaver installation in the event you have to rollback.

 - Copy all of the files from the delivered Server directory to your existing Server directory.
 Any existing files with the same name should be replaced.